Ta-Valema Permaculture Farm & Learning Lab: The point of germination

-SLFND dreams of connectedness among peoples and the earth, wounds healing, and creativity flowing; its purpose is to work in partnership with communities to build the foundation for citizens of all ages to deliberate and enact new, non-adversarial alternatives that nurture democratic relationships and decision making among and across individuals, families, institutions, and the environment.
+Sierra Leone Foundation for New Democracy dreams of connectedness among peoples and the earth, wounds healing, and creativity flowing.
+Its purpose is to work in partnership with communities to build the foundation for citizens of all ages to deliberate and enact new, non-adversarial alternatives that nurture democratic relationships and decision making among and across individuals, families, institutions, and the environment.

-SLFND challenges hierarchical and adversarial dynamics rooted in individualism, promoting instead Ubuntu: the African notion of interdependence and intersubjectivity.
+Sierra Leone Foundation for New Democracy challenges hierarchical and adversarial dynamics rooted in individualism, promoting instead Ubuntu: the Pan-African notion of interdependence and intersubjectivity.

 Organization Filing Status